 You can edit properties that are unique to Flash SWF (Shockwave Flash) files (*.swf file extension) and some common HTML properties in the Movie in Flash Format Properties dialog box.
 The Appearance tab provides settings to control the size, layout, and quality of the Flash SWF file.
 The General tab provides settings that control the playback of the Flash SWF file and set the path to the SWF file.

-For information about inserting and editing Flash SWF files, see Insert and edit media.
+For information about inserting and editing Flash SWF files, see Adding media to pages.

 Open the page that contains your Flash SWF file.

 Do one of the following:

 In Design view, double-click the Flash SWF file.